 How is the diagnosis made using sputum smears?

-The following is the recommendation of RNTCP: If one or two samples of sputa are smear positive it may be considered as sputum smear positive tuberculosis and the patient is put on anti-tuberculosis treatment.
-If only one smear is positive, but X-ray findings is suggestive of TB, the patient is considered smear positive and put on treatment.
+The following is the recommendation of RNTCP on patient with cough for more than two weeks: If one or two samples of sputa are smear positive it may be considered as sputum smear-positive tuberculosis and the patient is put on anti-tuberculosis treatment.
+If neither smear is positive but X-ray findings are suggestive of TB, the patient is considered smear-negative and put on treatment.
 If the x-ray is not suggestive, then TB is ruled out.
-If all the smears turn out to be smear negative but X-ray finding suggest tuberculosis, the patient is considered to be sputum smear negative tuberculosis and is put on treatment.
 Tuberculosis is ruled out if all the smears are negative and x-ray finding too is not suggestive.
+See the algorithm here.

 How are Mycobacteria cultured?